aimeos/aimeos-docs/src/admin/jsonadm/metadata.md

 # Nested parameters

-Some host applications need nested GET parameters so they are recognized as part of the JSON request.
+Some host applications need nested GET parameters, so they are recognized as part of the JSON request.
 In this case, a product resource URL can look like:

 ```
 http://localhost:8000/admin/default/jsonadm?ai[resource]=product&ai[id]=1